fermga/TNFR-LFS/docs/tutorials.md

 !!! tip "Live for Speed telemetry"
     You do **not** need a running simulator for the quickstart.
-The script replays `data/BL1_XFG_baseline.csv` through the CLI so you can explore the reports offline.
+The script replays the dataset exposed by
+    `tnfr_lfs.examples.quickstart_dataset.dataset_path()` through the CLI so you
+    can explore the reports offline.

 !!! info "Capturing your own telemetry"
     When you're ready to ingest live UDP streams, follow the